edgedb/easy-edgedb/chapter2/index.md

 }
 ```

-Now our original insert for Bistritz will look like this:
+Now our insert for Bistritz will look like this:

 ```edgeql
 insert City {